 My uncle stayed close by in the corral.
 I was sure Old Sox could smell my perspiration and hear me breathing hard.
 She started walking faster, either because she was bored or she sensed my fear.
 In a firm voice, Sonny assured me I was doing fine and reminded me he was right there with me.
 Old Sox began to trot even faster.
 A wave of fear washed over me about the time we came close enough to the fence that my right leg scraped up against it.
 Old Sox must have felt me loose in the saddle and started to go faster.
 I don’t know if I decided to get off while the horse was moving or if I lost my balance and fell off, but whatever the reason, I fell still holding onto the reins.

-Petrified and sure I was a goner, I heard Uncle Sonny yell, “Let go of the rope or you’re going to get dragged through the manure!
+Petrified and sure I was a goner, I heard Uncle Sonny yell, “Let go of the rope or you’re going to get dragged through the shit!
 Let go.
 Let go of the rope!”

 I did.
 Nothing was hurt but my pride.